 Generally, anything that is not separate property in a Texas divorce is marital property (although the two can get mixed up).
-Meaning that since the Corvette and wife’s income are assets earned and used by both spouses after marriage, those assets are marital property.
+Going back to the examples above, that means that the Corvette and wife’s income are assets earned and used by both spouses after marriage, so those assets are marital property.

 Even separate property can become marital property if it becomes commingled.
 Commingling takes place when assets become so mixed up with each other that it’s impossible to tell what belongs to whom.

-For example, say a wife inherits $10,000, which is separate.
-She adds the money to the bank account she shares with her husband.
-They both draw upon and add to the money, and pretty soon, no-one can make heads or tails of who has taken away more or contributed more to the $10,000.
+For example, say a wife inherits $10,000, which is technically considered separate property.
+But then she adds the money to the bank account she shares with her husband.
+They both draw upon the account and add to the money, and pretty soon, no one can make heads or tails of who has taken away more or contributed more to the $10,000.
 That $10,000 is now considered marital property.

 Texans are known for their hospitality, and, for better or worse, the “what’s mine is yours” mentality is what characterizes the splitting up of property in community property states.
 In other words, marital property in Texas is one in the same with community property, and community property is split 50/50 between the two spouses.

 Unless it is written out and agreed upon that property obtained during a marriage is separate property, it is presumed that all property obtained during a marriage is community property.